-Financial Disclosure: The anticorruption legislation contained in the Integrity in Public Life Bill, 2013, requires all public servants to report their income and assets, beginning with members of the Integrity in Public Life Commission.
+Financial Disclosure: The law requires all public servants to report their income and assets, beginning with members of the Integrity in Public Life Commission.
 The commission monitors and verifies disclosures, although disclosures are not made public except for the possibility of eventual disclosure in court.
 According to the provisions of the bill, failure to file a disclosure should be noted in the Official Gazette.
 If the office holder in question fails to file in response to this notification, the commission can seek a court order to enforce compliance, and a judge can impose conditions to such order as he or she deems appropriate.